+Accelerators’ impact on participants’ legitimacy.
+Participants were asked to rate six items on a 7-point scale ranging from -3 (decreased a lot) through 0 (did not change) to +3 (increased a lot).
+The ratings were with regard that to the changes participants experienced regarding their legitimacy, and their startup's legitimacy, in the eyes of venture capitalists (VCs), potential partners, and other ecosystem agents, following the program.
+The six ratings were combined to an aggregated measure of change in legitimacy (Cronbach alpha = .85).

+Review #2, Comment #10

+It's not clear to me why you chose to weight your progress variable by importance?
+What is the justification for this decision and what are the implications for your findings?
+Remember that you aren't really testing self-reported gains if you are weighting the responses by importance.

+Authors’ Response

-Testing level of progress alone runs the risk of interpreting mere motion, which is not actually meaningful for the startup, as actual progress.
-For example, a founder might feel that she made a significant progress in presentation design or pitching, but that it bears little importance for her startup.
-Or that she made a small progress in her ability to raise capital, but it has a strong impact.
-Thus, by weighing progress by importance (which is assessed by the participants), our measures indicate actual and meaningful progress (as a program impact), and not merely changes in trivial aspects.
+Testing level of progress alone runs the risk of interpreting mere motion, which is not as meaningful for the startup, as actual progress.
+For example, a founder might feel that she made significant progress in presentation design or pitching, but that it ultimately has little value for her startup.
+Alternatively, a founder may feel that she made only a little progress in her ability to raise capital, but yet it has a strong impact.
+Thus, by weighing progress by importance (which is assessed by the participants themselves), our measures indicate actual and meaningful progress (as a program impact), and not merely changes in trivial aspects related to the startups.

 We tried to better clarify our rationale (p.
-18, copied below), and hope we made it clear.
+19, copied below).

+We calculated a measure that captures both the amount of progress, and its importance (controlling, for example, for extensive progress in an aspect that is not crucial for success), by using the square root of the progress X importance multiplication.
+Thus, this measure approximates the true value that the accelerator provided to the founder for those aspects in which they feel they made the most progress during the program.

+Review #2, Comment #11

+Please add a description and justification for your selection of control variables for each model.
+The reference to Table 2 in not sufficient.
+For example, what is Domain?
+Does it make theoretical sense to run all the controls for every model?
+How did you decide which control variables to use in each regression model?

+Authors’ Response

 Revising all regression analyses, we now include only measures that are theoretically justified, and clarify them better.
-We address these now as secondary and exploratory analyses that follow our hypotheses testing, explaining it on p.
-20 (copied below).
-We hope these changes make this part easier to follow and more convincing now.
-We describe the control variables on pp. 19-20 (copied below) and present the regression analyses and describe their results on pp. 24-25 (copied below).
+We address these measures now as secondary and exploratory analyses that follow our hypotheses testing, explaining this on p.
+21 (copied below).
+We hope these changes make this section easier to follow and more convincing.
+We describe the control variables on p.
+20 (copied below) and present the regression analyses and describe their results on pp. 24–2 (copied below).

 Explaining regression analyses (p.
-16):
+21):

+Next, we conducted regression analyses with the control variables.
+These regressions can show if gender accounts for additional variance, once we control for contextual and background variables.

 Describing the control variables (p.
-19-20):
+20):